 - Remove beverage/coffee pots, self-service items and extraneous display cases that promote touching, including testers.

 - Utilize electronic sign-in sheets and appointment books when available.

-- Wipe down light switches daily.
+- Wipe down light switches at least once a day.

 - Require customers to wait outside of the salon until their appointment time.